Solar Power Solutions

 - Solar panels

-- Off-grid systems (also referred to as Island systems) are used where no electricity is available to ensure the supply of power without a grid connection.
+- Off-grid systems are used where no electricity is available to ensure the supply of power without a grid connection.

-- Off-grid systems operate independently from the local municipal energy grid to provide solar power/electricity to a residence.
-An off-grid needs to produce enough solar power to cover 100% of the required energy needs of the residence.
+- Off-grid systems operate independently from the local municipal grid to provide solar power to a residence.

-- Most residences have an electricity demand in the evening or at night, thus the reason for off-grid systems will require a battery bank or Super Capacitor for storage and usage at a later stage when required.
+- Most residences have an electricity demand in the evening or at night whilst there is no solar panel production.
+For this reason off-grid systems will require a battery bank for storage to allow usage at a later stage when required.

-- Off-grid systems are more complex and less flexible than grid-tied systems.
+- Off-grid systems are more complex and less flexible than grid-tie systems.

-- Off-grid systems are the most expensive solar power solution as it requires a number of batteries for storage purposes.
+- Off-grid systems are the most expensive solar power solution as it requires a large battery bank for storage.

 - Off-grid systems are more common in remote locations without an energy service.

-- In all off-grid scenarios, electrical usage must be monitored and kept below the maximum output of the panels and batteries, as there is no grid-source to supply the excess demand.
+- In all off-grid scenarios electrical usage must be monitored and kept below the maximum output of the panels and batteries

 Off-grid system components: